Showing posts with label driving. Show all posts

 We rode the bus, which took us an hour and a half to get downtown because of an accident and the work traffic.

-The bus driver carried us on a scenic route of downtown Atlanta to bypass the backed up traffic on the interstate.
+The bus driver took us on a scenic route through downtown Atlanta to bypass the backed-up traffic on the interstate.

-He pointed out Elton Johns’ and Janet Jacksons’ homes.
+He pointed out Elton John and Janet Jackson.

-He pointed out the tallest building in Atlanta, which was the Bank of America building, he also pointed out the coca-cola building and the largest Preservation Church in the US.
-(Cathedral of St Philip’s built-in 1846 located at Buckhead & North 2744 Peachtree RD NW.)
+He pointed out the tallest building in Atlanta, which was the Bank of America building; he also pointed out the Coca-Cola building and the largest Presbyterian Church in the US.
+(Cathedral of St Philip's, built in 1846, located at Buckhead & North 2744 Peachtree RD NW.)

-I had two glasses of white zinfandel wine, and two glasses of coke.
-From the salad bar, I had a salad and a pecan bar with whipped cream and strawberries.
+I had two glasses of white zinfandel wine and two glasses of Coke.
+From the T.C.
+Cokealad bar, I had a salad and a pecan bar with whipped cream and strawberries.

-A disk jockey was over the entertainment, who kept the excitement in the air and the audience was enchanted, even the small children were dancing.
+A disk jockey was in charge of the entertainment, keeping the excitement in the air, and the audience was enchanted; even the small children were dancing.

-He came out dressed in women’s clothing, he had a big roll of tissue, which he started wrapping around the crowd of dancers and Teresa and I joined the crowd of dancers.
+He came out dressed in women's clothing, holding a big roll of tissue, which he started wrapping around the crowd of dancers.
+Teresa and I joined the crowd of dancers.

-We arrived back at the hotel at about 10:30 p.m., where I took a shower.
+We arrived back at the hotel around 10:30 P.M., and I took a shower.

 Day 3: Thursday, February 8, 2007